Nerimane107/Nerimane-ElRefai/Test Cases.md

     - Priority : 2 out of 5 (5 being the highest and 1 being the lowest) <br>
     - Impact : 1 out of 5 (5 being the highest and 1 being the lowest) <br>

-    *Bug 2 :<br>
+    * Bug 2 :<br>
      - Title : Voice command not working<br>
      - Reproducible Steps : <br>
     1.Long Click on the lock screen to talk to siri <br>
     2.Ask her to "add "Gifts" to the lists in this app"<br>
-    3. Siri won't be able to add the list in Any.do<br>
+    3.Siri won't be able to add the list in Any.do<br>
-    4. Change command to " add "Gifts"to my lists" <br>
+    4.Change command to " add "Gifts"to my lists" <br>
+    5.Siri won't be able to add the list in Any.do<br>
-    5. Siri will add list Gifts to your reminders on your phone, but the list won't appear in the app.
+    6.Siri will add Gifts to your reminders on your phone, but the list won't appear in the app.<br>
     - Attachements : <br>
     <img src="images/Bug.jpeg" alt="Alt text" width="500" height="500"> <br>
     <img src="images/Bug3.jpeg" alt="Alt text" width="500" height="500"> <br>